captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 Too late, too late.

 ---

 ## CREON:
 Oh, the sorrow, The pity.

----

 The pity.
-Pity the son.

 ---

-My son you died too young.
+My son who died too young.

 ---

 ## MESSENGER:
 You hold one sorrow in your arms.

+--

+## CREON:
+The pity.
+Pity the son.

 ---

+## MESSENGER:
 But there is more.

----
+--

 ## CREON:
-Pity the son, Pity the sorrow, The sorrow, oh the sorrow.
+My son you died too young.

 ---

-## ISMENE:
-What further suffering can there be?
----

-## MESSENGER:
-The Queen is dead.

----

-The mother of this poor child.
-Her wounds bleed still.

----

----

 ## CREON:
-Pity the mother, pity the son.
+A double death

 ---

 ## ISMENE: